Breathing Techniques to Relieve Stress & Anxiety

 With the abdomen (diaphragm) now responsive, the second stage of the inflation involves a fuller breath by expanding the ribcage (chest).
 The untrained anxious breather instinctively finds this easier, hence the inclusion of stage 5 which is aiming to change a bad habit.

 I identify any unnecessary mechanisms at this stage now, like lifting the shoulders which play no valid part in breathing.
-With these mechanisms in place, I then progress onto tempo.
+With these mechanisms in place, I then progress onto the speed of your respiration.

 7. Slow-motion breathing particularly with expiration:

-Since each person’s vital capacity (the maximum amounts of air that can be inhaled or exhaled from the lungs) differs, emphasising a “one-fits-all” number system would create an unnatural count for those on the upper and lower limits.
+Since each person’s vital capacity (the maximum amount of air that can be inhaled or exhaled from the lungs) differs, emphasising a “one-fits-all” number system would create an unnatural count for those on the upper and lower limits.
 My approach is to individualise this stage by just prolonging each inspiration and expiration.
 This is a form of “hypoventilation” that makes each breath more efficient for relaxation.
-It may take a few breaths to settle this pattern and that would be acceptable.
+It may take a few breaths to settle this pattern but that is completely acceptable.
 Particularly with the inspiration of breath, the odd forced inhalation can seem like an “awakening” for some of the new muscles being used in this way.

 For the expiration however, I liken this stage to gently squeezing a balloon with the tiniest air-opening that lightly resists the pressure just enough to keep the air being constantly expelled.
-Extend the exhale for as long as possible.
+Extend the exhale for as long as possible, ensuring that the slow pace is maintained from the very start of your breath.
 Trust that your body has enough oxygen in each breath.
-With the diaphragm actively involved the body can cope sufficiently by simply slowing these processes down.
+With the diaphragm actively involved, the body can cope sufficiently by simply slowing these processes down.

 Exhaling with a slow, deep audible “sigh” is important because it enhances the release of tension and relaxes the respiratory system.
 Only a few, slow deep sighs are necessary and the breathing mechanisms naturally adjusts.
 The awareness of breathing can go into the background and become more unconscious.